 The University of Illinois Springfield offers a completion BA in Mathematical Sciences – with a fundamental focus on Statistics, created for those who hold at least 60 credits from an accredited school.
-Classes for UI’s best online actuarial science programs designed as a completion program include abstract algebra, statistical methods linear algebra, introduction to topology, differential equations, mathematical statistics, and operations research methods, to name a few.
+Classes for UI’s best online actuarial programs designed as a completion program include abstract algebra, statistical methods linear algebra, introduction to topology, differential equations, mathematical statistics, risk management, and operations research methods, to name a few.

 The University of Illinois in Springfield is one of the UI’s campuses.
 The Springfield campus was established in the late 1960s as a state-run school by the Illinois legislature.
 The university’s rural campus and distance-learning platform serve more than 4,000 postgraduate and undergraduate students each year.